jon-jacky/home/computing.md

   ...
 What this (linked) article is describing is similar in spirit to Lisp, but it's not Lisp.
 It's a different (toy) language at a completely different point in the design space."

+  (Lisp lists are built up from cons cells in computer memory.
+They have a literal text representation called S-expressions, which are simply parenthesized sequences without other punctuation.)

 25 Jan 2019  <a name="25-Jan-2019"></a>